The entire book appears at this link with chapters added after appearing online:

 Who wants, who knows, who cares.
 Piles of dangling particles

-suspend bright air, strangling rainbow streamers from toe to tip.
+suspend in bright air, strangling rainbow streamers from toe to tip.

 Headed inside while feeling outside, Tyger and Armor’s are